 Do you want your pictures to be contained within shapes that look like frames?
 Or maybe you want to use silhouette style placeholders for your pictures?
 Yes, this is possible!
-In fact, look at Figure 1, below -- these custom picture placeholders were created within PowerPoint 2010, and we used nothing that's not part of the program.
-Yes, this process is a little involved -- but we'll hold your hand if you promise to follow all our steps in sequence!
+In fact, look at Figure 1, below.
+These custom picture placeholders were created within PowerPoint 2010, and we used nothing that's not part of the program.
+Yes, this process is a little involved.
+However, we'll hold your hand if you promise to follow all our steps in sequence!

 Figure 1: Custom picture placeholders

 We have already covered how PowerPoint enables you to insert placeholders within a Slide Layout.
 Picture placeholders are one among the various placeholders you can insert.
 You can do more with them to create custom placeholders, as shown in Figure 1, above.
-We used PowerPoint's Combine Shapes commands -- these commands are not available by default within the Ribbon, buy you should enable them as explained in our Add Combine Shapes Commands to the Quick Access Toolbar (QAT) page to follow the rest of this tutorial.
+We used PowerPoint's Combine Shapes commands.
+These commands are not available by default within the Ribbon, but you should enable them as explained in our Add Combine Shapes Commands to the Quick Access Toolbar (QAT) page to follow the rest of this tutorial.
 Thereafter, follow these steps to learn more:

 Figure 2: Add a picture placeholder

 - Go ahead and drag and draw to insert a picture placeholder, as shown in Figure 3, below.
 Resize and reposition your placeholder as required.